 Bordeaux: Poor weather throughout the growing and harvest seasons led to a small, low quality, vintage.
 Most of the 1968 wine produced was consumed within a few years of the vintage and very few examples exist today.
 Those that still exist are well into decline and are unlikely to be of good drinking.

-Italian: 1967 Italian Wines represent an outstanding vintage which was probably the best of the decade.
+Italian: 1967 Italian wines represent an outstanding vintage which was probably the best of the decade.
 Good growing conditions particularly in Tuscany and Piedmont produced rich, full bodied wines that will last for many years to come.

-Bordeaux: The 1967 wine vintage is generally considered to be a good, solid vintage that favoured the vineyards in regions that harvested early such as Pomerol, Graves and St Emilion.
+Bordeaux: The 1967 vintage is generally considered to be a good, solid vintage that favoured the vineyards in regions that harvested early such as Pomerol, Graves and St Emilion.
 The 1967 wines will not improve further with age and are still very drinkable and pleasant.

 Bordeaux: 1966 was a very good wine vintage for Bordeaux.
 At the time the wines were tannic and had high acidity.
 Over the past four decades, the tannins have faded to make the wines more drinkable.
 The best quality wines such as Latour and Palmer are still in their prime even now and will remain so for many years to come.
 Other Bordeaux wines will remain good to drink.

-Italian: Whilst Bordeaux suffered from poor weather, Piedmont and Tuscany produced an abundant crop of long-lived 1965 wines that still make good drinking today.
+Italian: Whilst Bordeaux suffered from poor weather, Piedmont and Tuscany produced an abundant crop of long-lived wines that still make good drinking today.

 Bordeaux: 1965 Bordeaux Wines are generally considered to have produced a poor vintage due to wet weather.
-It is unlikely that anything other than the first growths will have sttod the test of time.
+It is unlikely that anything other than the first growths will have stood the test of time.

 Italian: The Italian 1963 wine vintage was hampered by wet weather and is generally considered to be a mediocre vintage for Italian wines from Piedmont and Tuscany.
 Quality Italian reds such as Barolo and Brunello are most likely to have longevity.